zhikaiong2001/tp/docs/UserGuide.md

 **Parameter Constraints**
 * A status may strictly only be any of the statuses enumerated above.
 However, the status parameter is case-insensitive i.e. `s/accepted` is as valid as `s/AcCepTed`.
-* If multiple valid status parameters are passed, such as `add_applicant PHONE s/accepted s/rejected`, then only the last status will be considered.
-I.e, the applicant's status will become _rejected_
+* If multiple valid status parameters are passed, such as `add_applicant PHONE s/accepted s/rejected`, then only the last status will be considered i.e, the applicant's status will become _rejected_.
 * If multiple valid statuses are passed through one status parameter, such as `add_applicant PHONE s/accepted rejected`, then an error will be displayed since "accepted rejected" is not any one of the valid statuses.
 Simply put, whatever follows the `s/` prefix is considered as one status.

 **Notes**:

 * The `applicant_status` command **overwrites** the applicant's current status.
 Ultimately, we want you to be able to pivot your applicants to any stage of the hiring pipeline.
-* If you schedule an interview with a particular applicant, the applicant's status will change automatically from "resume review" to "pending interview".
-Conversely, if you delete an interview involving an applicant, their status will revert to "resume review" regardless of what their previous status was.
+* If you schedule an interview with a particular applicant, the applicant's status will change automatically from _resume review_ to _pending interview_.
+Conversely, if you delete an interview involving an applicant, their status will revert to _resume review_ regardless of what their previous status was.

 ### Adding an Interviewer:
 Recording all potential applicants is one thing, but to meaningfully schedule interviews for them, you also need a host of interviewers and their details.

-To record an applicant and their contact details in Tether, simply execute `add_interviewer n/NAME p/PHONE e/EMAIL` and the interviewer will appear under the _Persons_ column as seen via the example usage below.
+To record an interviewer and their contact details in Tether, simply execute `add_interviewer n/NAME p/PHONE e/EMAIL` and the interviewer will appear under the _Persons_ column as seen via the example usage below.

 **Example Usage**
 * `add_interviewer n/Yash p/99998888 e/yash@gmail.com`